-Theater forms India – Traditional Theater – There are many festival celebrated in different regions of India.
-During these occasions various kind of traditional theaters, prayers, rituals offerings, gatherings are presented almost throughout the year.
+Theatre forms India – Traditional Theater – There are many festivals celebrated in different regions of India.
+During these occasions, various kind of traditional theatres, prayers, rituals offerings, gatherings is presented almost throughout the year.

 1. Ankiya – Assam

 Ankiya is a traditional theatre from Assam.
 Shankardev and his student Mahadev started it in the 16th century.
 It is performed on the tales of Lord Krishna.
 Ankiya has a special feature which is uses of the mask for the expression of feelings.

 It is the ancient traditional theatre form of Vaishnava.
 It is based on the tales of Lord Vishnu.